ElSacho/covmetrics/README.md

 ```

-Where the object "x" is a feature vector of shape (n_samples, n_features) (numpy, torch or dataframe), and cover is a vector of shape (n_samples) with 0's or 1's
+Where the object "x" is a feature vector of shape (n_samples, n_features) (numpy, torch or dataframe), and cover is a vector of shape (n_samples,) with 0's or 1's

 The default classifier used to classify the outputs is a LightGBM classifier.
 You can change this by replacing the model class of the classifier: